-- 3.1 In addition to all authority required to carry out the duties and responsibilities included in this Charter, the Audit Committee has specific authority to: - (a) engage, set and pay the compensation for independent counsel and other advisors as it determines necessary to carry out its duties and responsibilities, and any such consultants or professional advisors so retained by the Audit Committee will report directly to the Audit Committee; - (b) communicate directly with management and any internal auditor, and with the external auditor without management involvement; and be paid for by the Company.
-3.2 In order to give effect to the authority of the Audit Committee set forth in Section 3.1, the Company will fund the Audit Committee in amounts determined by the Audit Committee as required to enable the Audit Committee to:
+- 3.1 In addition to all authority required to carry out the duties and responsibilities included in this Charter, the Audit Committee has specific authority to: - (a) engage, set and pay the compensation for independent counsel and other advisors as it determines necessary to carry out its duties and responsibilities, and any such consultants or professional advisors so retained by the Audit Committee will report directly to the Audit Committee;

+- (b) communicate directly with management and any internal auditor, and with the external auditor without management involvement; and - (c) incur ordinary administrative expenses that are necessary or appropriate in carrying out its duties, which expenses will be paid for by the Company. - 3.2 In order to give effect to the authority of the Audit Committee set forth in Section 3.1, the Company will fund the Audit Committee in amounts determined by the Audit Committee as required to enable the Audit Committee to: - (a) discharge its responsibilities as outlined in this Charter, and - (b) pay compensation to any advisors engaged by the Audit Committee.